vfarcic/devops26/manuscript/17-progressive-delivery.md

 We won't go into details of Knative specification.
 It was briefly explained in the [Using Jenkins X To Define And Run Serverless Deployments](#knative) chapter and details can be found in the [official docs](https://knative.dev).
 What matters in the context of the current discussion is that the YAML you see in front of you defined a serverless deployment using Knative.

-By now, if you created a new cluster the application we imported should be up-and-running.
+By now, if you created a new cluster, the application we imported should be up-and-running.
 But, to be on the safe side, we'll confirm that by taking a quick look at the *go-demo-6* activities.

 W> There's no need to inspect the activities to confirm whether the build is finished if you are reusing the cluster from the previous chapter.
 The application we deployed previously should still be running.